cksystemsteaching/selfie/assignments/introductory-assignments.md

 - How many different characters can be represented in ASCII?
 - What is the decimal representation of your first name?
 - What is the ASCII representation of the decimal numbers 115, 101, 108, 102, 105, 101?

+## Unicode

+So the 8-bit sequence for a character is translated through ASCII.
+Still, only 128 different possible states can we get with the ASCII table because ASCII is represented through 8-bits, but the leading bit is always 0.
+That means we can only represent 128 different characters.
+So the ASCII encoding wastes one leading bit.
+That is why we prefer to deal with full bytes (8 bits) on a computer.

+Nowadays, in most computer systems, we use [unicode](https://en.wikipedia.org/wiki/Unicode).
+It is easy to identify 120000 different characters because each one has a unique number assigned to it.
+Unicode is a character set.
+To represent it, we use Unicode encoding schemes like UTF-8, UTF-16, or UTF-32.
+It distinguished between fixed-length encoding.
+That means every character uses the same amount of bits, and in variable-length encoding, every character uses only the amount of bits it needs.

+So how many bits do we need to represent 120000 different characters?

+We would need 17-bit = 2^{17} = 131072 > 120000 characters.

+In UTF-32, we use a fixed-length encoding with 32-bit.
+It is rarely used and inefficient because it often uses an unnecessary amount of bits to represent a character.

+In UTF-16, we use a variable-length encoding that uses 16-bit or 32-bit to represent characters.

+Selfie uses UTF-8 as an encoding scheme for Unicode; it is a variable-length encoding and can represent 8, 16, 24, or 32-bits.
+It is very widely used and efficient.

+For example, the character `U` in decimal is `85`, and the binary representation would be `0b01010101`, that are 8 bits or 1 byte to represent one character.

 ## Different Notations